m4rtin195/EV-IoT-Kit/_docs/vehicle-simulator.md

 In case of “broadcasting” via Wi-Fi, the application can evaluate the success of process; in case of Sigfox broadcasting, there is no acknowledgment from network possible.
 The availability of Wi-Fi, Sigfox, and possibly also some other connectivity is evaluated before each transmission, so the simulator/TCU can always make the decession for using the best suitable channel for each transmission.
 Each Sigfox and W-Fi broadcasting “modules” are made as individual classes, so it’s easy to replace them/add other communication technology, if it would be suitable.

-See ~LPWAN technologies~ post for more.
+See [Communication Technologies](/docs/communication-technologies/) article for more.